Disclaimer: I still don't own Star Wars or KotOR. Dang. Any references to KotOR do not belong to me.

-It was a decided course of action and showed that she understood how sounds traveled far on open ground.
-Her blaster pistol stood still in her hands and the barrel was yet pointed towards the ground in a forty-five degree angle - the safe direction, no intention to attack.
-To me her demeanor spoke that she did not sense immediate danger and I quietly wondered how reliable her so-called Jedi senses where.
+It was a decided course of action and showed that she understood how sounds traveled far on the open ground.
+Her blaster pistol stood still in her hands, and the barrel was yet pointed towards the ground at a forty-five-degree angle - the safe direction, no intention to attack.
+To me, her demeanor spoke that she did not sense immediate danger and I quietly wondered how reliable her so-called Jedi senses where.

 A confrontation was a matter of a couple of minutes.

-They didn't need to close the distance for me to realize how mentally strained four out of the five were.
-This definitely was going to add some unpredictability to the unavoidable confrontation.
-They were like an array of springs pulled to extreme lengths – so stressed that next to nothing was enough to toss them fully out of control.
+The lot didn't need to close the distance for me to realize how mentally strained four out of the five were.
+This definitely was going to add some unpredictability to the inevitable confrontation.
+The men were like an array of springs pulled to extreme lengths – so stressed that next to nothing was enough to toss them entirely out of control.
 Any rapid movement promised instant bloodshed and viciously flying red ammo.
 Standing on an open field and without cover, no, I wasn't tremendously excited about that option.
 Not to mention the fact that two out of five rifles were already at the ready and pointed to my torso.

 Although I'm not sure if they're able to hit anything with those shaky hands… Way too much death down here for some, I see.

-Their leader was an exception due to both his imposing posture and the nasty 'bug me and I'll kill you' type of an aura openly surrounding him.
-Whilst the majority of the group moved forward with stiff, cautious and hesitant steps, he marched like the desolate world around him had been just emptied of all creatures producing any forms of threat and filled with mosquitos instead.
-It was not only the attitude and the massive, muscular build, but also the openly and very heavily modified massive repeater rifle in his hands, which made multiple bells ring inside my head.
+Their leader was an exception due to both his imposing posture and the nasty 'bug me, and I'll kill you' type of an aura openly surrounding him.
+While the majority of the group moved forward with wooden, cautious and hesitant steps, he marched like the desolate world around him had been just emptied of all creatures producing any forms of threat and filled with mosquitos instead.
+It was not only the attitude and the massive, muscular build but also the openly and very heavily modified enormous repeater rifle in his hands, which made many bells ring inside my head.
 At the same time.

 I knew a son of Mandalore when I saw one.